“There is no work of art without a subject,” said Ortega — and with him here I do not demur.

 Each one of those things, through whichever chosen medium, captures the abstract and makes it real and immediate.
 It makes it concrete.

-It recreates and celebrates the human experience.
+It recreates, emphasizes, and thus celebrates the human experience.

 Humans — the rational animal — need this because our rational minds operate in the opposite manner: the rational mind is thoughtful, inductive, long-range.
 Art brings the entirety of the universe into our immediate perceptual ken.
 Art provides us with this power.

 That is why stories and art are important.